altunixon/wips/lns/altina_ln/ASP-52-.md

 “This way… …”

-Regis brought him to another room.
+Regis brought him to another room.<br/>

-Enzo had a suspicious look.
+Enzo had a suspicious look.<br/>

 “Hey, Regis-chan… … Up to just now, the kid who was still speaking to the princess so normally, can you not use formal speech with me, I would be troubled by that.”